Geborgen/nordic-souls/.github/QUESTCHANGES.md

 - Plague of the Dead: Level 10
 - Vigil Enforcer Armor: Level 18
 - The Gray Cowl of Nocturnal: Finish "Scoundrel's Folly"
+- Unquiet Dead: Level 15, ask Whiterun or Rorikstead innkeepers if there are any problems that need handling

 ### Weapons
 - Bow of Shadows: Level 36, complete Thieves Guild questline